llNorthPolell/SimpleDockerResources/README.md

 # Simple Docker Resources
-For learning from Udemy and small-scale development works.
+Docker-compose files used for learning from Udemy and small-scale development works.

 ## Included in this Repo:
 - Postgresql + PG Admin 4